northnjdsa/righttocouncel.github.io/content/post/rsl-right-to-counsel-for-tenants.md

 author = 'Rory P'
 slug = 'right-to-counsel-for-tenants'
 date = "2022-09-16T13:00:00"
-description = 'The Right to Counsel for Tenanta -- A Reprint from North Jersey DSA's Red Star Ledger Newsletter!' disableComments = true
+description = 'The Right to Counsel for Tenants -- A Reprint from North Jersey DSAs Red Star Ledger Newsletter!' disableComments = true
 +++
 Landlords are removing New Jerseyans from their homes at the highest